RichAWarren/READMEs/start-to-develop-js.md

 #### How to start with Brackets
-I have selected Brackets to make this tutorial because I think built-in live preview is cool tool for newbies, so this feature is going to make easier to start crafting websites.
+I have selected Brackets to make this tutorial because I think built-in live preview is cool tool for newbies and definitely makes it easier start crafting websites.

-- Donwnload Brackets from its website [brackets.io](http://brackets.io/).
+- Download Brackets from its website [brackets.io](http://brackets.io/).

 - Open it.
 You should see this Brackets starting guide written in **html**:

   ![brackets first run](images/brackets_first_run.png)

-- To open the live preview, click on the button with a lightning on the right:
+- To open the live preview, click on the button with a lightning bolt on the right:

   ![live preview button detail](images/brackets_live_preview_button.png)